useblocks/sphinx-needs/README.rst

 **Tags** must be separated by "**;**", like tag1; tag2;tag3.
 Whitespaces get removed.

-The is an additional option **:hide:**, if this is set (no value is needed), this need will not shown in documentation.
+There is an additional option **:hide:**, if this is set (no value is needed), the need will not be printed in documentation.
 But it will show up in need lists!

 needlist